AbooMardiiyah/RPP-News-classification/README.md

 # RPP-News-classification
-This is a repo for the NLP task assessment
+This is the repo for the NLP task assessment